 Chapter in this post:

-When I read the book "macOS - The comprehensive guide"held in my hand by Jürgen Wolf (Rheinwerk-Verlag) for the first time, I was impressed by its sheer weight and size.
-At a good 2,6 kilograms and almost 1.200 pages, it feels like a macOS encyclopedia.
-And somehow it is when you look at which topics are all dealt with in the book.
+When I read the bookmacOS - The comprehensive guide’ by Jürgen Wolf (Rheinwerk-Verlag) for the first time, I was struck by its sheer weight and size.
+With a good 2,6 kilograms and almost 1.200 pages, it feels like a macOS encyclopedia.
+And somehow it is, if you look at all the topics covered in the book.

 Remarkable: The table of contents has 24 pages and the index has another 9.
 Normally I present a small summary of the table of contents in the book reviews, but in this case that would go a bit beyond the scope of this article.
 Believe me when I say there are really many, many topics in the book. ;-)